sterlingphoenix/fsv-gtk3/README.md

 [![travis ci](https://travis-ci.org/mcuelenaere/fsv.svg?branch=master)](https://travis-ci.org/mcuelenaere/fsv)

-NOTE: this project is **not** actively maintained.

-This repo is a fork of [fsv](http://fsv.sourceforge.net/), with some patches on top to align it more to the current state of affairs.
+This repo is a fork of a fork of [fsv](http://fsv.sourceforge.net/), with some patches on top to align it more to the current state of affairs.
 The original author is [Daniel Richard G.](http://fox.mit.edu/skunk/), a former student of Computer Science at the MIT.

 **About fsv**